relvynjoshua/cafe_kuraw/README.md

 ### **2. Deploy The Laravel Project**

 #### **Connect Git Repository**
-1. Link your Laravel project repository (GitHub, GitLab, Bitbucket) in the Forge dashboard.
+1. Link the Laravel project repository (GitHub, GitLab, Bitbucket) in the Forge dashboard.
 2. Add the repository URL and set up SSH keys for Forge to access the repo.

 #### **Configure Deployment Script**